Don't get left out in the cold. Book now for winter USA '23.

 Spend your uni summer holiday living and working where the tourists pay to go – from the snow-covered slopes of the Rockies to the twinkling lights of Chicago.

 We provide the J-1 visa help, US sponsorship and pre-arranged job you need to have an all-American winter season in the States.
 You’ll start earning as soon as you land (usually USD $7-15 an hour, plus tips where applicable).
-And because many of our ski resort employers include subsidised staff accommodation, meals, ski rental and lift passes – there aren’t as many upfront costs to consider when you’re away.
+And because many of our ski resort employers include subsidised staff accommodation, some meals, ski rental and lift passes – there aren’t as many upfront costs to consider when you’re away.

 About the visa